American Heart Association

 Advocacy

 Learning your child has a heart defect can be an uncertain and scary time for a family.
 According to studies in 2010 and 2011, an estimated minimum of 40,000 infants are expected to be affected by congenital cardiovascular defects each year in the United States.
 Your family is not alone.
 The American Heart Association is investing in research to further our understanding of CHDs and supporting families like yours who are caring for a young heart patient.
-Our Heart to Heart: CHD Resources page for WA Families and Caregivers has more information.
+Visit Congenital Heart Defects | American Heart Association for more information.
+You can also join our Support Network which provides information and an uplifting online community for patients, survivors and caregivers to share their experiences and connect with others.

 Congenital Heart Defects